Hesper AI

 AI generation artifact✗ No✗ No✓ Yes

 The pattern is clear: the evidence of manipulation exists at the pixel level.
 It is not visible to humans at normal viewing distances.
 It is completely invisible to OCR.
-And it is reliably detectable by a model trained specifically to identify it.
+And as documented in research published on IEEE Xplore on document forensics, it is reliably detectable by a model trained specifically to identify it.

 The pre-OCR layer